-To apply the 2-level adjustment in §3B1.1(c), the court must conclude that the defendant was involved in a "criminal activity," and either that the activity did not involve "five participants or more" or that it was not "otherwise extensive."
+To apply the 2-level adjustment in §3B1.1(c), the court must conclude that the defendant was involved in a "criminal activity," and either that the activity did not involve "five or more participants" or that it was not "otherwise extensive."
 Subsection (c) is thus broader than the remainder of §3B1.1.
-Because §3B1.1(c) requires that the defendant act as an organizer, leader, manager, or supervisor of another participant, however, the court
+Because §3B1.1(c) requires that the defendant act as an organizer, leader, manager, or supervisor of another participant, however, the court necessarily must find that the "criminal activity" involved at least two participants-the defendant and another person-before applying the 2-level adjustment.